Sanity Simulations for Saliency Methods: Experiment Details

-\textbf{Saliency Methods.} We mostly used methods as implemented in iNNvestigate\footnote{https://github.com/albermax/innvestigate} library~\cite{JMLR:v20:18-540}.
-For methods that are not in the library, we used the existing implementations for Grad-CAM\footnote{https://github.com/wawaku/grad-cam-keras} and DeepSHAP\footnote{https://github.com/slundberg/shap} and integrated them into the analysis.
-The details of the hyperparameters used for these methods are all available in the source code, under \texttt{smerf/explanations.py} file.
+We used various saliency methods as implemented in \texttt{iNNvestigate}\footnote{https://github.com/albermax/innvestigate} library~\cite{JMLR:v20:18-540}, which is licensed under the BSD License.
+For methods that are not included in the library, we used the existing implementations for Grad-CAM\footnote{https://github.com/wawaku/grad-cam-keras} (Unlicensed) and DeepSHAP\footnote{https://github.com/slundberg/shap} (MIT Licensed) and integrated them into the pipeline.
+The details of the hyperparameters used for these methods are all available in the source code, specifically in \texttt{smerf/explanations.py} file.
 No particular grid search was performed for these hyperparameters.